-We believe that Mr. Jabbour is able to fulfill his roles and devote sufficient time and attention to his duties as Chief Executive Officer of Dun & Bradstreet and Black Knight and as a director of Dun & Bradstreet, Black Knight and Paysafe.
+We believe that Mr. Jabbour is able to fulfill his roles and devote sufficient time and attention to his duties as Chief Executive Officer and a director of Dun & Bradstreet, as an executive and a director of Black Knight and as a director of Paysafe.
 Mr. Jabbour is a strong leader who is able to divide his attention among these responsibilities.
 In addition, Mr. Jabbour has assembled strong leadership teams at Dun & Bradstreet and Black Knight.
 By leading and relying on his teams, Mr. Jabbour is able to successfully devote appropriate time and attention to fulfill his executive and board responsibilities.